 2.1 "Conflict of Interest" means either (i) a Related Party Transaction, as defined below, or (b) any direct or indirect interest, financial or otherwise, or any business or transaction or professional activity, or any obligation of any nature, which is in substantial conflict with or compromises the proper discharge of the Covered Individual's duties and responsibilities at the Research Foundation.

-2.2 "Covered Individual" means an individual who is a director, officer or Key Employee of the Research Foundation.
+2.2 "Covered Individual" means an individual who is a director, officer or Key Person of the Research Foundation.

-2.3.2 Whether another person is in a position to exercise substantial influence over the affairs of the Research Foundation depends upon all relevant facts and circumstances, including, but not limited to:
+2.3.2 Whether another person is in a position to exercise power and influence over the affairs of the Research Foundation similar to a director or officer depends upon all relevant facts and circumstances, including, but not limited to:

-2.3.3 Facts and circumstances tending to show that a person does not have substantial influence over the affairs of the Research Foundation include, but are not limited to, the following:
+2.3.3 Facts and circumstances tending to show that a person does not exercise power and influence over the affairs of the Research Foundation similar to a director or officer include, but are not limited to, the following:

 2.5 "Related Party Transaction" means any transaction, agreement or any other arrangement in which a Related Party has a financial interest and in which the Research Foundation or any affiliate of the Research Foundation is a participant.